Nigeria’s deadly winter

 Jan.
 31, Manchok village, Kaduna state: A Christian family of seven was killed by attackers described to news media by witnesses as being The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen.
 The The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. are a West African ethnic group, largely Muslim, that has a history of land grievances with Nigeria’s indigenous Christians and others.

 In addition, an extremist group that is located primarily in Northern Nigeria is suspected in recent attacks that have killed Nigerians indiscriminately, including:

 Jan.
 26, Kawuri, Borno state: Gunmen armed with military rifles and bombs raided the village.
 They fired on residents and burned hundreds of houses, leaving 85 people dead, then disappeared into the surrounding forest.

 Jan.
 31, Kuthra village, Borno state: A bus ran over a homemade bomb on the road near Kuthra, killing seven and injuring others.

-In all, 367 people have been killed at the hands of Boko Haram in 22 separate incidents during the first six weeks of 2014, according to the Christian Elders Forum of Northern States.
+In all, 367 people have been killed at the hands of an extremist group that is located primarily in Northern Nigeria in 22 separate incidents during the first six weeks of 2014, according to the Christian Elders Forum of Northern States.

 “Not a week has gone by this year that our Christian brothers and sisters in Northern Nigeria have not been threatened, beaten and murdered,” said a forum statement, signed by its chairman, Olaiya Phillips, and national secretary, Emmanuel Danjuma Subilim.